open/close all folders

 - Descent has an invulnerability power-up, in the form of a blue glimmering orb encircled by two linked rings which, irritatingly, could be stolen by the Thief-Bot.

 - Blood also has an invulnerability power-up, the Death Mask.
 Annoyingly, due to a programmer oversight, you couldn't tell when its effect ended.
 There's also the Reflective Shots powerup which not only protects you from enemy attacks, but reflects the damage at the attackers.

 - Serious Sam - The Second Encounter has an invulnerability powerup.

-- Pineapple in Trog transforms you into a full grown dinosaur who can eat cavemen and demolish obstacles.
+- In Trog, eating a pineapple transforms you into a full-grown dinosaur who can eat cavemen and demolish obstacles.

 - As mentioned above, Super Mario Bros. is the Trope Codifier.
 Most, if not all, stars in subsequent platform games make the character sparkly and flashy as part of their effect.

 - In Super Mario Galaxy, the Starman is a rainbow star (since it would be confused with the Power Stars you're supposed to be collecting otherwise) and, as per Mario Kart, also makes Mario faster.

 - In Super Mario 64, the Metal and Invisible Caps have similar invincibility functions.
 Super Mario 64 DS and New Super Mario Bros. also feature a Giant Mushroom that, while their main function is to make Mario a giant, also make him impervious to normal enemies.